Let’s Talk 800-627-3917

 What Does an IUID Number Look Like?

-An IUID number, or code, is composed of an alphanumeric series of characters and is always accompanied by a 2D data matrix barcode when applied to the item.
-There are three primary ways in which the UII sequences are determined.
+An IUID number, or code, comprises an alphanumeric series of characters.
+It’s always accompanied by a 2D data matrix barcode when applied to an item.
+There are three ways organizations can create IUID numbers:

-• Serialization with the Enterprise Identifier.
-This form of a UII is a combination of the issuing agency code (IAC), enterprise identifier (EID), and the serial number for the item.
-They are joined, in that order, to construct a UII and are mostly used for items that already have an EID assigned to it.
+1. Serialization with the Enterprise Identifier: This form of UII combines the issuing agency code (IAC), enterprise identifier (EID), and the item’s serial number.
+They are joined in that order to construct a UII, which is mainly used for items that already have an EID assigned to them.

-• Serialization within the Original Part, Lot, or Batch Number.
-The format for this style of UII combines the IAC, EID, original part number, and serial number.
-It is similar to the previous format but used for items that also have a relevant and obvious part number that can be used.
+2. Serialization within the Original Part, Lot, or Batch Number: The format for this style of UII combines the IAC, EID, original part number, and serial number.
+It’s used for items that have an obvious part number.

-• IUID Equivalents.
-If an existing commercial identifier meets certain requirements, it can be adopted into the UII for the item.
-One example of an acceptable identifier code format for this situation is Vehicle Identification Numbers (VIN).
-The format for this constructed IUID number is the IAC followed by the EID and individual commercial code.
+3. IUID Equivalents: If an existing commercial identifier meets certain requirements, it can be adopted into the UII for the item.
+One example of an acceptable identifier code format is Vehicle Identification Numbers (VIN).
+The format for this constructed IUID number is the IAC, followed by the EID and individual commercial code.

 What are the IUID Marking Requirements?